-VoIP Traffic Model
+Voice-over-IP (VoIP) Traffic Model

-VoIP service uses the internet protocols to delivery real-time voice packets across networks.
+VoIP service uses the internet protocols to deliver real-time voice packets across networks.
+VoIP traffic is symmetric, bi-directional between AP and STA.
 The VoIP traffic comprises periods of active talking and silence, as shown in Figure 1.
 It can be considered as a simple 2-state noice activity Markov model as shown in Figure 2.

 Figure 1: VoIP traffic profile